About This Episode

 Ali 2:13

 For sure.
-First off, let’s be real, these folks are Palestinian refugees, a lot of people don’t even recognize them as such.
+First off, let’s be real — these folks are Palestinian refugees, and a lot of people don’t even recognize them as such.
 Their situation took a sharp turn for the worse after October 7th.
-Before and after this date, some Palestinians were already stuck in Cairo.
+Before this date, some Palestinians were already stuck in Cairo.
 They don’t have the paperwork to prove their status.

 Yara Hawari 5:46

 Ali, thank you for painting that picture for us.
-As I mentioned earlier, the estimated numbers of Palestinians from Gaza and Egypt are really difficult to ascertain.
+As I mentioned earlier, the estimated numbers of Palestinians from Gaza in Egypt are really difficult to ascertain.
 Why is that?

 Ali 6:00

 It’s definitely a challenge to nail down the exact number.
-The estimates are between 100,000 to 200,000 Palestinians from Gaza and Egypt.
+The estimates are between 100,000 to 200,000 Palestinians from Gaza in Egypt.
 This estimate comes from the Ministry of Interior in Gaza.
-It’s likely including a mix of people, those with Egyptian nationality, some who are sick or wounded, and the large group being those who come through the Ya Hala company or other coordination.
+It likely includes a mix of people — those with Egyptian nationality, some who are sick or wounded, and the large group being those who came through the Ya Hala Company or other coordination.

-In summary, the difficulty of setting an exact number of Palestinian refugees in Egypt is due to political, moral, and logistical factors.
-But as the crisis continues, the truth scale of the issue will become impossible to hide.
-And addressing it will become a priority.
+In summary, the difficulty of getting an exact number of Palestinian refugees in Egypt is due to political, moral, and logistical factors.
+But as the crisis continues, the true scale of the issue will become impossible to hide, and addressing it will become a priority.

 Yara Hawari 8:54